FrciSmrci/recipes/README.md

 First sub folder inside the core is data and it contains the rest helper service which holds the serverUrl, exports the generateGuid function in the advanced implementation it would have methods like handleError as well.
-Seconds sub folder is recipe which contains the recipe model, recipe service, service mock and test.
+Second sub folder is recipe which contains the recipe model, recipe service, service mock and test.
 More on the recipe service implementation will be described in Infinitive scroll section.

 The shared section has the shared module with which we can reduce the repetition by re-exporting CommonModule and FormsModule so that importers of SharedModule